 As a top criminal defense attorney in San Francisco, Valery Nechay understands the subtleties of state and federal asset forfeiture.
 Putting her extensive experience to work, she has the ability to quickly determine weak points in the government’s case and apply them to her clients’ benefit.
 If your property has been seized in a California asset forfeiture case, do not hesitate to contact the Law Office of Valery Nechay immediately.

 Understanding Civil Forfeiture in California

 Asset forfeiture is among the government’s most powerful legal tools.
 With this right, the government can seize your personal property without compensation if it presumes that the property was used in the commission of a criminal offense or purchased with the profits of criminal activity.

-Despite its criminal nature, however, asset forfeiture is not always a criminal proceeding.
-This can further complicate things when you’re trying to get your property back.
+Despite its criminal nature, however, the forfeiture process is not always a criminal proceeding.
+This can further complicate things when you’re trying to get your seized property back.

 Civil Asset Forfeiture in California

 Technically, asset forfeiture is a proceeding against the property involved in the crime rather than a person.
 Because of this, it does not matter if the owner of the property has been convicted of a crime as long as the property itself was used in the commission of a crime.

 Since asset forfeiture is generally a civil procedure, you have fewer rights and securities under the law.
 Most notable is the right to an attorney.